warp-contracts/warp-wasm-templates/rust/README.md

 ### Foreign contract read

-An example of how to read other contract state can be found here: [src/actions/foreign_call.rs](src/actions/foreign_call.rs#L12)
+An example of how to read other contract state can be found here: [src/actions/foreign_read.rs](src/actions/foreign_read#L12)

+### Foreign contract write

+An example of how to call other contract function can be found here: [src/actions/foreign_write.rs](src/actions/foreign_write#L25)

+Keep in mind that internal contract writes require the flag `internalWrites` to be turned on in the evaluation options (for both calling and callee contracts).
+See [tests/contract.spec.ts](tests/contract.spec.ts#L111).

 ## 👷 Build